 Neuropsychology focuses on brain development and function, and how these affect behavior, learning, social-emotional health, as well as other life skills.
 A neuropsychological evaluation for your child can help them identify their strengths and weaknesses regarding your child’s ability to think, learn, and perform daily activities.

 Dr. Laura McDonald provides neuropsychological testing that integrates various sources of information to develop a clear and holistic picture of the whole child, gain insight into how he or she is currently functioning, and understand the barriers that affect a young person’s developmental, intellectual, emotional, and/or learning abilities.

-We provide neuropsychological assessments for children and young adults throughout the Greater Los Angeles area — including individuals in Sherman Oaks, Calabasas, and Beverly Hills — from our office here in Encino.
+We provide neuropsychological evaluations and assessments for children and young adults throughout the Greater Los Angeles area — including individuals in Sherman Oaks, Calabasas, and Beverly Hills — from our office here in Encino.
 Please, don’t hesitate to reach out to us for a free consultation or if you have any questions about our assessments.